By Workers Compensation Lawyer Chris Sharpe

 L&I settlements are inherently unfair – they are a compromise.
 Nobody ever gets back what they have lost – you lose the use and function of a body part – but L&I can only give you money.

 Don’t worry about taking advantage of L&I. That is not going to happen.
-As for not getting a bad deal, that depends on your facts, the claim management, what you do to help yourself, and whether or not you follow the advice of a workers comp attorney.
+As for not getting a bad deal, that depends on your facts, the claim management, what you do to help yourself, and whether or not you have a good plan.
+I recommend that you follow the advice of a workers comp attorney.

 This is not rocket science.
 You can get a fair settlement.